alanho-05/c0323-code-solutions/node-fs-writefile/node-fs-writefile.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What method is available in the `node:fs` module for writing data to a file?
+  The writeFile method allows us to write data to a file.

 - Are file operations using the `fs` module synchronous or asynchronous?
+  It depends one which operation is using the fs module.
+Promise and callback are asynchronous but can also be used synchronously.

 ## Notes